What Makes a Beautiful Face: 4 Features You Didn't Know Were Attractive

 Since perceived health is a strong metric for attractiveness, skin health and color also play a key role.
 That’s no surprise, but did you know that having yellowish skin is attractive?
 Provided that it’s not caused by an underlying medical condition, yellowness is associated with a healthy appearance in faces, says a study published in NIH.
 The study says yellow skin may advertise health through the intake of carotenoids absorbed through eating fruits and vegetables.

 Yellow may not be everyone’s color, but luckily for us, there are other indicators of skin health.
 Hydration, plumpness, and a glow are all achievable characteristics of healthy skin.
-Cleanse your face with a glow-boosting micellar cleanser like Eskinol Naturals Micellar Water Glow with Natural Rose Extracts, which removes excess oil and brightens dull skin.
+Cleanse your face with a glow-boosting micellar cleanser like Eskinol Naturals Micellar Water Glow with Natural Rose Extracts, which and brightens dull skin.
 Supplement this with POND'S Vitamin Duo Sheet Mask Plumping Tomato and Vitamin B6.
 Formulated by Korean beauty experts, it replenishes the skin’s natural amino acids and lipids and promotes skin elasticity.

 At the end of the day, there’s no single perception of beauty that is universal.
 Our definition of what makes a beautiful face can be as temperamental as our moods.
 It’s relative to our experiences — past, present, and future.
 Anyway, it’s high time we celebrate all kinds of beauty, and not just the ones we’re scientifically wired to see.